fousits/sample_user_manual_iitm_esm/README_user_manual_iitm-esm.md

  - 1. We got IITM-ESMv1.
  - 2. We made all the changes required to make it radiatively balanced.
  -  3. We implemented the new Input/Output manager for efficient handling of input/output data.
+ ***Changes made in IITM-ESMv1 to make it radiatively balanced